 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-FORM 10-Q (Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 1-33891 MARINE GROUP ORION MARINE GROUP, INC. (Exact name of registrant as specified in its charter) DELAWARE 26-0097459 (State or other jurisdiction of (I.R.S.
-Employer Identification Number) Incorporation or organization) 12000 Aerospace Dr. Suite 300 Houston, Texas 77034 (Address of principal executive offices) (Zip Code) 713-852-6500 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every interactive date file required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files Yes ☑ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definitions of "Large Accelerated Filer," "Accelerated Filer," and "Smaller Reporting Company" in Rule 12b-2 of the Exchange Act.
-(Check one) Large accelerated filer □ Accelerated filer ☑ Non-accelerated filer □ Smaller reporting company □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-As of August 1, 2013, 27,312,567 shares of the Registrant's common stock, \$0.01 par value were outstanding.
+20549 y-0110AO1 (Ma ark One) V QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the quarterly period ended MOR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file num 1-33891 ber: E GROUP ORION MARINE GRO (Exact name of registrant as specification) DELAWARE 26-0097459 (State or other jurisdiction of Incorporation or organization) (I.R.S.
+Employer Identification Number) 12000 Aerospace Dr. Suite 300 77024 Houston, Texas (Address of principal executive offices) 77034 (Zip Code) 713-852-6500 (Registrant's telephone number, inc cluding area code) the p icate by check mark whether the registrant (1) has filed all reports required to be filed preceding 12 months (or for such shorter period that the registrant was required to f the past 90 days $rac{1}{2}$ rac subr icate by check mark whether the registrant has submitted electronically and posted on mitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 mmit and post such files No icate by check mark whether the registrant is a large accelerated filer, an accelerated finitions of "Large Accelerated Filer," "Accelerated Filer," and "Smaller Reporting ConLarge accelerated filer Accelerated filer Mon-accelera mpany" in Rule 12b-2 of the Exchange Act.
+(Check one) Indi icate by check mark whether the registrant is a shell company (as defined in Rule 12b -2 of the Exchange Act).
+Yes \square No \square As c of May 1, 2014, 27,414,059 shares of the Registrant's common stock, \$0.01 par va lue were outstanding.